wade436/hello-world/README.md

 here to create.
-machine learning, A.I and mobile app development are my main areas of interest. thank you for reading.
+machine learning, A.I and mobile application and Web development are my main areas of interest. thank you for reading.